 That being said, don’t completely rule out everyone standing at the same height… because you can take shots like this.
 Note how dad’s arms and hands acting to beautifully framing her face.

-Or this gorgeous family shot, which cleverly conveys the love and protection for this little girl, without even showing her family’s faces.
+Or this gorgeous family portrait pose shot, which cleverly conveys the love and protection for this little girl.
+And all the expressivity, without even showing her family’s faces.

-And this one which conveys the cheeky playfulness of these boys and the unique dynamic of this family.
+Or this one which captures the cheeky playfulness of these boys, and the unique dynamic of their family.

 Avoid big gaps between your subjects, whilst at the same time ensuring they don’t look too squashed together… unless you’re shooting a group hug, in which case all bets are off!
 Squish them up!

-At all costs, avoid creating straight lines with head heights (eg. shortest to tallest or vice versa).
-You’ll create a visually stronger image by mixing up head heights and thereby adding levels.
+When shooting family portraits, avoid creating straight lines with head heights (eg. shortest to tallest or vice versa), at all costs.
+You’ll create a much stronger image by mixing up head heights, and thereby adding levels.

-For something really stunning, the kind of wall worthy photo that make everyone say “wow!!”, try a sunset silhouette.
+For something really stunning, the kind of wall-worthy family photography that makes everyone say “wow!!”, try a sunset silhouette.

-You’ll need to use the light that comes around sunset or sunrise, and there are some key technical and compositional aspects you’ll need to consider in order to nail it.
-Luckily, we have a silhouette tutorial we prepared earlier, which includes settings you need and even where to focus.
+You’ll need to use the natural light that comes around sunset or sunrise.
+Also, there are some key technical and compositional aspects you’ll need to consider to nail it.
+Luckily, we have a silhouette tutorial we prepared earlier, which includes settings you need and what to focus on.

 Related Post: How to Shoot a Sunset Silhouette

-I touched on shape and lines earlier in the piece specifically in relation to seated subjects, but it goes deeper than that.
+I touched on shape and lines earlier in relation to seated subjects.
+But it goes deeper than that.

-To me, posing to me has three important functions – composition, connection and meaning.
+For me, posing has three important functions – composition, connection and meaning.

-Using shapes in our posing is an easy way to create strong compositions that convey connections.
+Using shapes in our family photo poses is an easy way to create strong compositions that convey connections.

-We can easily create connections between our subjects (both environmental and emotional) by bringing them together physically, but try and also incorporate shapes in how you pose your groups together.
+We can easily create connections between our subjects (both environmental and emotional) by bringing them together physically.
+But try to also incorporate shapes in how you pose your groups together.

 Use strong shapes to enhance composition of family portraits.

-Ok so now you have some fabulous posing ideas to try, lets talk about some other considerations that will make the difference between snap shot and professional portrait.
+Ok so now that you have some fabulous family portrait poses ideas to try, let’s look at other considerations that will make the difference between snapshots and professional portraits.

-We always talk about the huge difference light makes in an image, and when we’re aiming for portraits it really is best to look for soft light to create the most flattering portraits.
+We always talk about the huge difference light makes to an image.
+When looking for how to shoot family portraits outdoors, it’s best to look for soft light.
+This type of light creates the most flattering photos.

-You can recognise soft light by the absence of strong harsh shadows.
-Have a look outside at different times of the day and watch how the shadows change from early morning to middle of the day when the bright sun is at it’s highest.
+You can recognize soft light by the absence of strong harsh shadows.
+Have a look outside at different times throughout the day.
+Watch how the shadows change from early morning to middle of the day, when the bright sun is at its highest.

-Soft light is the most flattering for portrait photos, and it’s easy to find!
-Head outside early or late in the day when the sun is low in the sky, or simply find shade!
+Soft light is the most flattering for family portrait photography, and it’s easy to find!
+Head outside very early or late in the day, when the sun is low in the sky.
+Or simply find some shade!

-When considering your location, firstly choose it with light in mind, remembering all of the above.
+When considering your location, firstly choose it with light in mind.
+Remember all of the above, right?

 Secondly consider comfort.
-I don’t just mean physical comfort either… although that’s very important too, if your subject is physically uncomfortable, they’ll look uncomfortable in their photos, it will be harder to engage them, and you’ll probably lose the kids pretty quickly!
+I don’t just mean physical comfort although that’s very important too.
+But if your subjects are physically uncomfortable, they’ll also look uncomfortable in their photos.
+It will be harder to engage them, and you’ll probably lose the kids pretty quickly!

-I’m talking about a relaxed location which will make for a relaxed family, because that always shows in photos too.
+I’m talking about a relaxed location which will make for a relaxed family.
+That always shows in photos too!
 So think of places where they would normally chill out or have fun.

 Some places I love to shoot families include:

-Remember that any clutter in the background of your shot will detract from your main subject and turn your portrait into a snapshot.
+Remember that any clutter in the background of your shot will detract from the main subject, and turn your portrait into a snapshot.

-Clutter is anything in the frame that doesn’t need to be there.
-When shooting outdoors, look for things like parked cars, poles, rubbish bins or people in the distance behind your subject, and watch out for the dappled light that can be caused by trees.
-If you can’t move the item, move your subject or reposition yourself so that you can frame it out or blur it into insignificance.
+Clutter means anything that doesn’t need to be in the frame.
+When shooting family portrait poses outdoors, look for parked cars, poles, rubbish bins or people in the distance, behind your subject.
+Also, watch out for the dappled light that can be caused by trees.
+If you can’t move the item, move your subject.
+You can also reposition yourself so that you can frame it out or blur it into insignificance.

-When your location is indoors, clutter might come in the form of stray toys, a basket of laundry, a pile of newspapers, dishes in the sink.
+When your location is indoors, clutter might come in the form of stray toys, a basket of laundry, or a pile of newspapers.

 Related: Clear the Clutter

-Once you’ve chosen your location, take a moment to look around for any items that need to moved, and move them (or adjust your subjects accordingly).
+Once you’ve chosen your location for family photography, take a moment to look around for any items that need to be moved in the area, and move them.
+Or adjust your subjects accordingly.

-A plain wall can be great and totally free of clutter, but finding somewhere with a little more interest will provide a more natural and interesting image!
+A plain wall can be great and totally free of clutter.
+But finding a place with a little more interest will provide a more natural and interesting image!

-I love parks and gardens for natural and beautiful portraits that are vastly clutter free!
+I love local parks and gardens for natural and beautiful portraits that are vastly clutter-free!

 My motto is to keep it simple.
 I try to keep colours neutral and my styling simple by removing clutter and any elements that don’t need to be in the shot.

-For example when shooting on beds, a busy, brightly coloured bed covering with multiple cushions and other elements can be busy and distracting.
+For example when shooting on beds, a busy, brightly coloured bed covered with multiple cushions can be busy and distracting.
 It may work wonderfully if you’re looking for a busy crazy, fun and exuberant image, or if it suits the family’s personality.

-But otherwise, white or neutral coloured bedding with complementary surrounds helps ensure the subject is the main focus.
+But otherwise, a white or neutral coloured bedding helps ensure the subject is the main focus.